OldGnuts/Terrain3D_Layer_Tool/README.md

 ## 🛠️ Editor Tools & Debugging

 *   **Inspector Previews:** `TerrainLayerInspector` leverages the `LayerMaskPipeline` to run one-shot async GPU tasks, rendering live mask previews inside the Inspector panel.
+*   **Custom Layer UI Inspectors:** Layers have a standardized UI layout for custom UI tools and UI visualization tools.
+The height layer currently does not have a custom inspector.
+*   **Global Settings Manager:** A tab will appear in the viewports tool bar "Terrain Tools".
+This can be visible when the TerrainLayerManager or any Layer is selected in the scene hierarchy.
 *   **Debug Manager:** A centralized system for:
     *   **Aggregation:** Groups high-frequency logs to prevent console spam.
     *   **Categorization:** Filters logs by subsystem (e.g., `GpuResources`, `MaskGeneration`, `TerrainPush`).